Blubern/GCH-CPlusPlus/README.md

 ## ⚠️ Hints and Solutions
 In case you feel stuck, you may want to reach out to the hints or solution folder.
-There, you can find helpful tipps and bugfixes, which may help you.
+There, you can find helpful tips and bugfixes, which may help you.

 ## 🗨️ Remember: Context is key
-Copilot cannot read you mind.
+Copilot cannot read your mind.
 Try to be precise in your wording.
 Also, you want to use the **@-Command** to provide better context and the **/-Command** to make the task clear.